Borders-None/lessons-2020-autumn-advanced/advanced_15_HTTP_API/README.md

 1. Position yourself inside the emails_api folder in your favourite terminal (bash, PowerShell, ...)
 2. Run `node install` to install all dependencies.
 You only need to run this command once
-3. Run `node start` to spin up the Email REST API.
+3. Run `npm start` to spin up the Email REST API.
 You can stop the server by pressing CTRL+C or simply closing the terminal.

 After these step you have the REST API running locally on your PC on the http://localhost:3000 endpoint.